(3:190) The neglected form of worship

 Remembrance leads to gratitude and optimism

 The surah we recite in salah teaches us to show our gratitude to Allah Almighty.
 That’s why we call Surah Fatihah al hamd (praise).
-It is surah of gratitude, which teaches us to optimistic.
+It is surah of gratitude, which teaches us to be optimistic.
 People of gratitude can see goodness around them.
-They are not filled with pessimism, they have optimism all the way.
+They are not filled with pessimism; they have optimism all the way.
 Surah Fatihah is therefore an antidote against depression because it helps us to observe goodness.

 We need to work on our salah, and be people of gratitude to Allah Almighty.
 We should perform our salah in the prophetic manner.
 Not ‘give me two minutes and I’ll pray 4 rakahs and be with you.’
 Two minutes to pray 4 rakahs?
 Is that buy one get one free?
 It doesn’t work like that.
 Allah Almighty mentioned that the proper salah prevents you from doing evil.
 Yet we see plenty of us doing the salah and not always refraining from evil.
 Why?
 There is no contradiction in the Quran, it is our deficiency.